Coupé-décalé: History

+However, alternate interpretations of the genre's terminology exist.
+According to musicologist Olivier Rivera Micalef in Tradition et modernité dans la musique de l'Afrique occidentale, DJ Jacob was the first to use the terms "coupé" (interpreted as "cut") and "décalé" ("shift") in reference to specific dance steps performed by the Jet Set.
+While DJ Jacob contributed the vocabulary, Douk Saga is widely credited with conceptualizing and popularizing the movement globally.

-The genre's first hit, "Sagacité" was pioneered by the late Stephane Doukouré a.k.a.
-Douk Saga, a member of the 'Jet Set', during the post-2002 militaro-political crisis in Côte d'Ivoire. "[Coupé-décalé ] has become very popular at a time of conflict; in fact, the country, has been going through this protracted political and military crisis, with debilitating social and economic effects".
+The genre's breakthrough hit, "Sagacité", was released by Douk Saga during the First Ivorian Civil War.
+The song, which prominently featured atalaku vocal techniques, resonated deeply in a society facing political instability and socio-economic hardship. "[Coupé-décalé ] has become very popular at a time of conflict; in fact, the country, has been going through this protracted political and military crisis, with debilitating social and economic effects".

 Although arising from this time of political turmoil, coupé-décalé lyrically addresses topics such as relationships, earning money and maintaining a good mood or 'bonne ambiance'.
 Much of its lyrics refer to specific dance moves, often referencing current events such as the avian flu dance or Guantanamo (with hand movements imitating hands raised in chains).
 These global themes could have helped to make coupé-décalé so deeply popular across a politically divided Côte d'Ivoire and spread its influence so far across Africa and the diaspora. there has been a growing interest in coupé décalé.
 In February 2009, Akwaaba Music released an Ivorian and Ghanaian compilation, one of the first legal worldwide releases of coupé décalé, highlighting some of the recent coupé décalé released in Côte d'Ivoire.
 The compilation features music by DJ Menza, DJ Bonano, DJ Mix 1er & Eloh DJ and Kedjevara.